How to Display Numbers on 4-Digit 7-Segment Display with Raspberry Pi Pico in Wokwi - Complete Step-by-Step Tutorial

 sm_config_set_sideset_pins(&c, first_digit_pin);

-sm_config_set_out_shift(&c, false, false, 32); // Shift to the left
+sm_config_set_out_shift(&c, false, false, 32); // Shift left

-// Attach all pins to the PIO peripheral
+// Attach all segment pins to PIO

-for (int pin = first_segment_pin; pin < first_segment_pin + segment_pins; pin++) {
+for (int pin = first_segment_pin; pin < first_segment_pin + segment_pins; pin++)

 pio_gpio_init(pio, pin);

-for (int pin = first_digit_pin; pin < first_digit_pin + digit_pins; pin++) {
+for (int pin = first_digit_pin; pin < first_digit_pin + digit_pins; pin++)

 pio_gpio_init(pio, pin);

-// Configure all pins as outputs
+// Set all as outputs

 pio_sm_set_consecutive_pindirs(pio, sm, first_segment_pin, segment_pins, true);